Skip to main content

 • We’re interested in hearing from contractors or architects who are interested in bidding to provide services for Greenwich Builds, especially those companies or individuals based in the Royal Borough.
 To find out more please contact us at greenwich-builds@royalgreenwich.gov.uk to introduce yourself.

 • As with all Council homes, Greenwich Builds properties are allocated to people who are on our housing waiting list in order of need.
-If you'd like to be added to the list please apply via our Housing Register page.
+If you'd like to be added to the list find out who can apply to join the housing register.

-• You can get in touch via the Greenwich Builds email address.
+• You can get in touch by emailing greenwich.builds@royalgreenwich.gov.uk.